Linux Mint

-Linux Mint is a community-driven Linux distribution based on Ubuntu (which is in turn based on Debian), bundled with a variety of free and open-source applications.
-It can provide full out-of-the-box multimedia support for those who choose to include proprietary software such as multimedia codecs.

-The Linux Mint project was created by Clément Lefèbvre and is actively maintained by the Linux Mint Team and community.
+Linux Mint is a community-developed Linux distribution based primarily on Ubuntu, with an alternative version based on Debian known as Linux Mint Debian Edition (LMDE).
+It is available for x86-64 systems, while LMDE supported the IA-32 architecture until 2025.
+First released in 2006, Linux Mint is often noted for its ease of use, out-of-the-box functionality, and appeal to desktop users.
+It comes bundled with a selection of free and open-source software.
+The default desktop environment is Cinnamon, developed by the Linux Mint team, with MATE and Xfce available as alternatives.

 History

+2006–2013

-Linux Mint began in 2006 with a beta release, 1.0, code-named 'Ada', based on Kubuntu.
-Linux Mint 2.0 'Barbara' was the first version to use Ubuntu as its codebase.
+Linux Mint began in 2006 with a beta release, 1.0, code-named 'Ada', based on Kubuntu and using its KDE interface.
+Linux Mint 2.0 'Barbara' was the first version to use Ubuntu as its codebase and its GNOME interface.
 It had few users until the release of Linux Mint 3.0, 'Cassandra'.

-Linux Mint 2.0 was based on Ubuntu 6.10, using Ubuntu's package repositories and using it as a codebase.
+Linux Mint 2.0 was based on Ubuntu 6.10 using Ubuntu's package repositories and using it as a codebase.
 It then followed its own codebase, building each release from the previous one, but continuing to use the package repositories of the latest Ubuntu release.
 This made the two systems' bases almost identical, guaranteeing full compatibility between them, rather than requiring Mint to be a fork.

-In 2008, Linux Mint adopted the same release cycle as Ubuntu and dropped its minor version number before releasing version 5 'Elyssa'.
-The same year, in an effort to increase compatibility between the two systems, Linux Mint decided to abandon its codebase and changed the way it built its releases.
-Starting with Linux Mint 6 'Felicia', each release was based completely on the latest Ubuntu release, built directly from it, and made available approximately one month after the corresponding Ubuntu release (usually in May or November).
+Initially, there were two Linux Mint releases per year, timed to be approximately one month after Ubuntu releases (which in turn are about one month after GNOME releases and two months after X Window System releases).
+In 2008, Linux Mint adopted the same release cycle as Ubuntu and dropped its minor version number before releasing version 5 'Elyssa', and every fourth release was labeled a LTS version, indicating that it was supported (with updates) for longer than traditional releases.
+The same year, in an effort to increase compatibility between the two systems, Linux Mint decided to abandon its codebase and starting with Linux Mint 6 'Felicia' each release was based completely on the latest Ubuntu release, built directly from it, and made available approximately one month after the corresponding Ubuntu release (usually in May or November).

 In 2010, Linux Mint released Linux Mint Debian Edition (LMDE).
 Unlike the other Ubuntu-based editions (Ubuntu Mint), LMDE was originally a rolling release based directly on Debian and not tied to Ubuntu packages or its release schedule.
 It was announced on May 27, 2015, that the Linux Mint team would no longer support the original rolling release version of LMDE after January 1, 2016.
-LMDE 2 'Betsy' was a long term support release based on Debian Jessie.
-When LMDE 2 was released it was announced that all LMDE users would be automatically upgraded to new versions of MintTools software and new desktop environments before they were released into the main edition of Linux Mint.
+LMDE 2 'Betsy' was a long-term support release based on Debian Jessie.
+When LMDE 2 was released, it was announced that all LMDE users would be automatically upgraded to new versions of MintTools software and new desktop environments before they were released into the main edition of Linux Mint.